andhikanarawangsa/MonteCarlo_HPC_Parallelization/README.md

 The project calibrates a Geometric Brownian Motion (GBM) model from local historical gold-price and U.S. risk-free-rate datasets, then executes large-scale simulations to estimate terminal-price distributions and tail-risk metrics.
 The implementation is designed to show both the **parallelization strategy** and its **measured performance impact**.

-> **Portfolio focus:** numerical modelling, parallel systems, reproducible experimentation, and quantitative risk analysis.
+> **Focus:** numerical modelling, parallel systems, reproducible experimentation, and quantitative risk analysis.

 ---